readthedocs/ethicalads.io/content/posts/2022-content-based-targeting.md

 Our first approach to solving this problem was based on tagging.
 Many publishers manually added tags to their content, and we allowed them to pass these to us in our ad client.
-Our ad client also gave content keywords based on related words appearing multiple times on the page.
+Our ad client also created tags based on related words appearing multiple times on a page.
 Then we grouped a set of keywords together to make topics, so for example our *Data Science* topic was made of `nlp`, `jupyter`, `pytorch`, `tensorflow`, and similar keywords.